In what environment were you when you first experienced the power of music?

 And this phenomenon is possible because during each moment and each series of moments while I am live-scoring, my brain fails to accurately take a robust snap-shot of what I was doing… my exact actions lost in time… how I created those musical moments and series of moments never to be truly duplicated ever again.
 And it turns out that it is our memories, harshly reinforced by hours upon hours upon hours of rehearsing and presenting the same composition, that is to blame for the somewhat innate inability for us to enjoy that which we create.

 Another way to look at it is like this: when we come to possess an intimate knowledge of something, we can say we orbit it tightly.
 When we do not possess an intimate knowledge of something, we can say we orbit it loosely.
 With one paradigm comes a more finely tuned perspective, with the other a more rough perspective.
 Not being able to enjoy something that we have created means we more than likely possess an intimate knowledge of it, a finely tuned perspective.
 And it is from this intimate perspective that we, as composers and musicians, aren’t able to truly enjoy that which we have created.

 I take it that was the short answer?

 Anything else you’d like to say about The Antenna Project?

 Yep.
 There are two other layers to the project that are essential to its vitality.
 At first I chose the acoustic guitar because I felt that as one of the most ubiquitous modern folk instruments, it hadn’t really been all that explored acoustically.
-It is mostly interacted with in more or less the same manner by more or less all who play it.
+It is interacted with in more or less the same manner by more or less all who play it.
 So, I wanted to really understand its acoustic possibilities as a “music object” first, compositional tool second.
-I currently use an electric guitar, though, as well as violin bow and the live-jack technique.
+The feedback issues became simply too much to consistently overcome, so I currently use an electric guitar, however, as well as a violin bow and the “live-jack” technique.